How To Create To-Do Lists In WordPress

 Show Added By

-If this option is enabled, you can display which of your users has added an item to the to-do list.
+If this option is enabled (‘Yes’), you can display which members on your site have added an item to your to-do list.

 Show Date Completed

-If this option is enabled (‘Yes’), completion dates will display for to-do items.
+Enabling this option displays completion dates for your to-do tasks.

 Show Deadline